ale152/ale152.github.io/_posts/2022-08-24-analysis-of-4-million-climbing-ascents.md

   - Data Analysis
 ---

+<sub>_This article was updated on the 26/08/2022.
+Changes can be seen [here](https://github.com/ale152/ale152.github.io/commits/master)._</sub>

 # TL;DR
 Here are the main findings from this article.

-> From the moment they start climbing, it takes the average climber:
+> For climbers who achieve these grades, it takes on average:
 > * 4-5 years to climb their first 7a
 > * 8-9 years to climb their first 8a
 > * 12-13 years to climb their first 9a